ChocoTaco1/Tribes2-Server-Setup-Guide/README.md

 		nice -n -5 taskset -c 0 wineconsole Tribes2.exe -dedicated -mod Classic

 # Success!
-## If everything is setup correctly, your server should show up on the main server within a few minutes
+## If everything is setup correctly, your server should show up on the master server within a few minutes
-## Good Luck!
+Good Luck!